College Basketball on NBC Sports: 1990s: Decline

-Coverage on cable; Atlantic 10, CAA and Ivy League (2011–2021)
+2010s: Coverage returns on cable

 When Comcast and NBC Universal merged in 2011, college basketball on Versus was integrated into NBC Sports with the channel's relaunch as NBC Sports Network (NBCSN) on January 1, 2012.
 In 2012, NBC Sports reached agreements to carry Colonial Athletic Association (CAA) basketball and football on NBCSN and Comcast SportsNet, Atlantic 10 Conference (A-10) basketball on NBCSN, and renewed NBCSN's rights to the Ivy League for two additional seasons.
 By the late-2010s, NBC Sports had lost the CAA and Ivy League to other broadcasters.

+2020s: Expansion of coverage over-the-air and streaming

 In 2021, NBCSN continued its relationship with the A-10 under a multi-year deal.
 25 regular season games are broadcast per-season, as well as selected games from the Atlantic 10 men's basketball tournament.
 NBCSN shut down at the end of 2021, after which USA Network assumed its A-10 broadcasts (among other sports properties).